psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Many of them lost their memory (*senses*).

 144\.
 D.— A man of the stewards spoke,
-And said, " O kingly young champion^
+And said, "O kingly young champion^
 Forthwith deliver [on] my host,
 Or a man of them will not be alive" !